techidaily/site-facebook/source/_posts/ensure-exclusivity-recognize-illicit-facebook-access.md

  Once you've revoked the unauthorized person's access, you need to take steps to make sure it doesn't happen again.

- Of course, the first step is to[change your Facebook password](https://www.makeuseof.com/tag/change-facebook-password/) .
+ Of course, the first step is to [change your Facebook password](https://www.makeuseof.com/tag/change-facebook-password/) .
 You can do so by following the steps below.

 1. On the**Password and security** page, click**Change password** .
 2. Choose the relevant account and fill in the form.
 You will need to enter your current password to complete the process.